AjaxPop/GithubProfileFinder/README.md

 # GithubProfileFinder
-An application that fetches data from Github's API and displays Github repositories using Ajax.
+An application that fetches data and displays information from Github.